 - Battery standby: 270 hours (130 hours using WLAN)

-Nokia E75 User Reviews
+Nokia E75 user reviews

 Average rating from 43 reviews:

 Reviewed by kamil kemal guller from u.k. on 27th Nov 2011

 this is the best mobile.l had qwert mobiles before .this is compact and for

 Reviewed by Joanne from Kuwait on 22nd Sep 2011

 I've had a few Nokias and had always been happy with them.
-This phone
+This phone changed

-takes nice pictures and is pretty easy to use.
+and is pretty easy to use.
 I liked the look of it and liked Nokia so I bought

 it after a fair bit of researching.
 Oh dear.
 The Cons: failure of almost any